Securing home loan pre-approval

 Settlement day

-Final milestone: On settlement day, keys are exchanged and you officially become the property owner.
-It's an exciting milestone that marks the culmination of your home buying journey with your trusted mortgage adviser.
+On settlement day, keys are exchanged and you officially become the property owner.
+Your conveyancer, lender, and the seller's representatives coordinate the final transfer of funds and legal documents.
+It is an exciting milestone that marks the culmination of your home buying journey.

 Most pre-approvals are valid for 3 months, depending on the lender.
 If your pre-approval expires before you find a property, you can usually apply for an extension or renewal, though you may need to provide updated financial information.
-Speak with your mortgage broker to understand your lender's specific timeframes and renewal policies.
+Your broker can advise on your lender's specific timeframes and renewal policies.

 Does applying for pre-approval affect my credit score?

-Yes, most lenders will conduct a credit check as part of the pre-approval process, which creates an enquiry on your credit file.
-Multiple enquiries in a short period can impact your credit score, so it's best to be selective about where you apply.
-Working with Buyvest can help minimise multiple credit checks by assessing lenders' criteria without requiring numerous applications.
+Yes.
+Most lenders conduct a credit check as part of the pre-approval process, which creates an enquiry on your credit file.
+Multiple enquiries in a short period can impact your score, so it is best to be selective.
+Working with a broker minimises unnecessary credit checks because the broker assesses lender criteria before submitting applications.

 Can pre-approval be declined?

-Yes, pre-approval can be declined for various reasons, including insufficient income, high existing debts, poor credit history, or unstable employment.
+Yes.
+Pre-approval can be declined for reasons including insufficient income, high existing debts, poor credit history, or unstable employment.
 If declined, ask for specific feedback so you can address the issues before reapplying.
-A mortgage broker can help you understand reasons and develop a strategy to strengthen your application.
+Your broker can help you understand the reasons and develop a strategy to strengthen your application.

 Is pre-approval a guarantee that my loan will be approved?

-No, pre-approval is not a guarantee of final approval.
-The lender still needs to assess the property you intend to purchase and verify all the information you've provided.
+No. Pre-approval is conditional.
+The lender still needs to assess the property you intend to purchase through a valuation and verify all the information you have provided.
 Changes in your financial situation or issues with the property could affect final approval.
-This is why maintaining financial stability between pre-approval and settlement is important.
+Maintaining financial stability between pre-approval and settlement is important.

 Should I get pre-approval before looking at properties?

-Whilst not mandatory, getting pre-approval before serious property hunting is highly recommended.
-It helps you understand your budget, strengthens your position as a buyer, and prevents disappointment if you find a property you love but can't finance.
+Getting pre-approval before serious property hunting is highly recommended.
+It gives you a clear budget, strengthens your position as a buyer, and prevents disappointment if you find a property you love but cannot finance.
 Pre-approval typically takes 1 to 2 weeks, so applying early accelerates your ability to make competitive offers.

 Can I get pre-approval with multiple lenders?

-Yes, you can apply for pre-approval with multiple lenders but be aware that each application typically involves a credit check.
-Working with a mortgage broker who can assess multiple lenders' criteria without multiple credit checks is often a better approach.
-Brokers have access to numerous lenders and can identify the best options for your circumstances.
+You can, but each application typically involves a credit check.
+Working with a broker who can assess multiple lenders' criteria without multiple credit checks is a more efficient approach.
+Brokers have access to 35+ lenders and can identify the best options for your circumstances without unnecessary enquiries on your credit file.

 What happens if the property valuation comes in lower than expected?

-If the valuation is lower than the purchase price, you have several options: negotiate with the seller for a lower price, provide a larger deposit to maintain the same loan-to-value ratio, seek a second valuation if you believe the first was inaccurate, look for a different lender who might value the property differently, or consider whether to proceed with the purchase given the valuation.
-Discuss these options with your broker to understand implications.
+If the valuation is lower than the purchase price, you can negotiate with the seller for a lower price, provide a larger deposit to maintain your LVR, seek a second valuation if you believe the first was inaccurate, look for a different lender who may value the property differently, or reconsider the purchase.

 Can I change lenders after receiving pre-approval?

-Yes, you're not obligated to proceed with the lender who provided pre-approval.
-However, you'll need to go through the pre-approval process again with the new lender, which takes additional time.
-Changing lenders typically requires a new credit check, so consider this timing carefully when making your decision.
-Your broker can guide you through this process efficiently.
+Yes.
+You are not obligated to proceed with the lender who provided pre-approval.
+However, you will need to go through the pre-approval process again with the new lender, which takes additional time and requires a new credit check.
+Your broker can guide you through this efficiently if a better option becomes available.

 Does pre-approval cost anything?

-Many lenders offer free pre-approval services, whilst others may charge an application fee.
-These fees are sometimes refundable if you proceed with the loan.
-Buyvest provides pre-approval services at no cost to the borrower, allowing you to explore your options without financial commitment.
-Always confirm fee arrangements with your lender or broker.
+Many lenders offer free pre-approval.
+Some may charge an application fee, which is sometimes refundable if you proceed with the loan.
+We provide pre-approval services at no cost to the borrower, allowing you to explore your options without financial commitment.

 What if my financial situation changes after pre-approval?

-You should inform your lender or mortgage broker immediately about any significant changes to your financial situation after receiving pre-approval.
+You should inform your broker immediately about any significant changes to your financial situation after receiving pre-approval.
 Changes such as switching jobs, taking on new debt, or experiencing income fluctuations could affect your final approval.
-Transparency ensures no surprises during the final assessment and helps maintain your lender relationship.
+Transparency ensures no surprises during the final assessment.

 Take the next step